High Court of Australia: Appellate jurisdiction

-Appeals to the Privy Council
+Appeals to the Judicial Committee of the Privy Council

-Appeals to the United Kingdom's Privy Council was a notable controversy when Australia's constitution was drafted.
-Section 74 of the constitution as it was put to voters, stated that there would be no appeals to the privy council in any matter involving the Constitution of the Commonwealth or State Government.
+Appeals to the Privy Council in London were a notable controversy when the Constitution was drafted.
+Section 74 of the Constitution, as it was put to voters, stated that there would be no appeals to the Privy Council in any matter involving the interpretation of the federal or state constitutions.

-The section as enacted by the Imperial Parliament was different.
-It prohibited appeals on constitutional matters, excepting where the High Court certified it appropriate for the appeal to be determined by Privy Council.
-This occurred only once, and the High Court has said it would never again grant a certificate of appeal.
+However, section 74 as enacted by the Imperial Parliament instead only prohibited appeals on constitutional matters when they related to the respective powers of the states and the Commonwealth ("inter se" matters), and even then allowed the High Court discretion to waive the prohibition by certifying cases as being approriate for appeal to the Privy Council.
+The High Court has used this discretion only once, in 1912, and in 1985, in Kirmani v Captain Cook Cruises Pty Ltd (No 2), it denied certification and further declared that the discretion was "obsolete", that "such limited purpose as it had has long since been spent", and that it was "impossible to suppose" that the Court would ever use it again.

-On non-constitutional matters, the Privy Council regularly heard appeals against High Court decisions.
+No certificate was required to appeal constitutional cases not involving inter se matters, such as in the interpretation of section 92 (relating to the freedom of inter-state commerce), and thus the Privy Council regularly heard appeals against High Court decisions.
 In some cases the Council acknowledged that the Australian common law had developed differently from English law and thus did not apply its own principles.
 Other times it followed English authority, and overruled decisions of the High Court.

 This arrangement led to tensions between the High Court and the Privy Council.
-In Parker v R (1964), Owen Dixon CJ led a unanimous judgment rejecting the authority of the House of Lords decision in DPP v Smith, writing: "I shall not depart from the law on this matter as we have long since laid it down in this Court and I think that Smith's case should not be used in Australia as authority at all".
+In Parker v The Queen (1964), Chief Justice Sir Owen Dixon led a unanimous judgment rejecting the authority of the House of Lords decision in DPP v Smith, writing, "I shall not depart from the law on this matter as we have long since laid it down in this Court and I think that Smith's case should not be used in Australia as authority at all."
 The Privy Council overturned this by enforcing the UK precedent upon the High Court the following year.

 Thirteen High Court judges have heard cases as part of the Privy Council.
-Sir Isaac Isaacs is the only judge to have sat on an appeal from the High Court, in 1936 after his retirement as Governor-General.
-Sir Garfield Barwick insisted on an amendment to Privy Council procedure to allow dissent; however he exercised that only once.
-The appeals mostly related to decisions from other Commonwealth countries, although they occasionally included appeals from a State Supreme Court.
+Sir Isaac Isaacs is the only judge to have sat on an appeal from the High Court, in 1936 after his retirement as Governor-General of Australia.
+Sir Garfield Barwick insisted on an amendment to Privy Council procedure to allow dissent; however, he exercised that capacity only once in an appeal from Guyana to the Privy Council.
+The appeals mostly related to decisions from other Commonwealth countries, although they occasionally included appeals from the supreme court of an Australian state.